rhomobile/rhomobile-docs/docs/en/4.0.0/guide/debugging_with_rhosimulator.md

 * You can run your application under RhoSimulator even without installing the simulated platform's SDK (for example, you can simulate iOS under Windows, or Windows Mobile under OSX).
 However, RhoSimulator does not attempt to replicate all features of a real device.
 For example: certain hardware features like the camera or barcode scanner are not replicated.
 * RhoSimulator is currently only available for Windows and Mac OS X.

-**NOTE: As the name implies, RhoSimulator *simulates* not *emulates* different platforms.
+> Note: As the name implies, RhoSimulator *simulates* not *emulates* different platforms.
 This difference is significant, it means that, while your application will generally act as if it was running on the selected platform, you should not expect all features to work exactly as they will on a real device.
-The use of RhoSimulator is encouraged for testing and debugging, but you still need to test on a physical device (or, at the very least, the platform's native *emulator*) to make sure your application behaves as you expect**
+The use of RhoSimulator is encouraged for testing and debugging, but you still need to test on a physical device (or, at the very least, the platform's native *emulator*) to make sure your application behaves as you expect

 ## Prerequisites